Brave and Cruel: Critical response

 Edith Sitwell considered the story "Brave and Cruel" to be "extraordinary".
-Writing in The Guardian, Harold Brighouse stated that, taken as a whole, "[t]hese stories impress not by profundity but by precision."
+Writing in The Guardian, Harold Brighouse stated that, taken as a whole, "[t]hese stories impress not by profundity but by precision".
 Anthony Powell, writing in The Times Literary Supplement, found Micki's fantasies "well indicated; but one feels that more 'bite' is required in the telling".
-Given the publication date—nine days after Welch's death—Powell can be forgiven for the unwittingly poignant conclusion to his review:... if Mr Welch can remain severely objective, he has a talent to be developed.
+He concluded: "if Mr Welch can remain severely objective, he has a talent to be developed.

-In a review in The Spectator two weeks later, Olivia Manning struck a similar note, this time intentionally:
+In a review in The Spectator two weeks later, Olivia Manning struck a similar note:

-One is saddened... to note in the development of his work from its early self-absorption to an understanding of and sympathy with odd and difficult characters like the hero of the title story—new powers and a promise that cannot now be fulfilled.

-In his 1974 analysis, Robert Phillips stated that the collection included some "of Welch's most remarkable achievements" and that it "deserves to be reprinted and made available again."
+In his 1974 analysis, Robert Phillips wrote that the collection included some "of Welch's most remarkable achievements" and that it "deserves to be reprinted and made available again".